 From time to time we hear from a customer who has a missing TimeClock window and can't finish their current task.
-Usually the customer notes that they selected a button but it did not open the corresponding window.
-This often indicates that the window they opened is actually off-screen.
-While this is a Windows OS issue, in this blog we will take a few minutes to explain how you can recover these off-screen windows.
+Usually the user notes that they clicked a button but it did not open the corresponding window, and now the options on the administrator toolbar are "greyed-out."
+This usually indicates that the window they opened is actually off-screen.
+In this blog we will take a few minutes to explain how you can recover these off-screen windows.

 Windows includes an option called Cascade windows that will collect and stack all open windows on your current display.
 To use this method, right-click in a blank space of your taskbar and select Cascade windows from the menu.
 You should then be able to locate your missing TimeClock window in the cascade of windows.

 If the first method does not retrieve your off-screen window, you can use the Move option.

 - Hover your mouse over the Virtual TimeClock icon in your taskbar, and right-click on the window that is currently off-screen.

 - From the menu, choose the Move option.